Jaredhall18/web-sprint-challenge-applied-javascript/README.md

 3. What is an event listener?

-An event listener is a callback function tha is attached to a node to look for a an event that has been specified (like if that node is clicked), if the event occurs, then a specified function will run.
+An event listener is a callback function tha is attached to a node to look for an event that has been specified (like if that node is clicked), if the event occurs, then a specified function will run.

 4. Why would we convert a NodeList into an Array?